12.4 Exam-Week Checklist and Energy Management

 Key Takeaways

-• Exam week should emphasize recall, pacing, light review, and logistics rather than frantic new-topic cramming.
+• Exam week emphasizes recall, pacing, light targeted review, and logistics confirmation rather than frantic new-topic cramming.

-• Energy management is part of performance because the exam requires sustained attention across 3 hours and 40 minutes of testing time.
+• Energy management is performance management because the exam demands sustained attention across 3 hours 40 minutes of testing time.

 Make the Week Predictable

-The main content goal is recall under realistic pressure.
-Rereading every note from the beginning is less useful than targeted review, mixed practice, and explanation of missed items.
-The candidate should know current exam facts, understand the BASK allocation map, practice knowledge items, practice SJI comparisons, and rehearse pacing.
-New-topic cramming should be limited to true weak spots that are likely to affect multiple questions.
+The content goal is recall under realistic pressure.
+Rereading every note from the start is less useful than targeted review, mixed KI/SJI practice, and explaining missed items.
+You should be able to state the current exam facts, walk the BASK map, drill knowledge items, compare SJI best-versus-second-best choices, and rehearse the two-section rhythm.
+Reserve true new-topic cramming for weak spots likely to touch many questions, such as the employment-law thresholds or FLSA exemption rules.

 Exam-week taskPractical action